okuvshynov/qna/README.md

 ```
 pip install PyMuPDF
 pip install anthropic
+pip install openai
 pip install sentence-transformer # for embeddings
 ```

 Anthropic API key should be in environment variable ANTHROPIC_API_KEY.
+OpenAI API key should be in environment variable OPENAI_API_KEY.

-All of it is tested on MacOS with default Preview PDF viewer.
+All of it was tested on MacOS with default Preview PDF viewer.

 ## How it works